AmeilT/Calculating-Form-in-Football-/README.md

-# Calculating-Form-based off last 4 results in a League Table
+# Calculating-Form-based off last N results in a League Table